LWVPDX Amicus Briefs

 • Michelle DePass, Portland Public Schools Board of Education

 This program is one of our community education programs held free of charge for our members and the public.
 All of our programs are recorded for rebroadcast by MetroEast Community Media and available by video and podcast from our website, lwvpdx.org.
+The programs are also replayed on community access television.
+The replay schedule is below.

 Funding for production of this program is provided by the League of Women Voters of Portland Education Fund and the Carol and Velma Saling Foundation.